dcelaj/exercise-game-builder/README.md

 The project file structure is as follows:

 - The **assets** folder contains the game art and sound, along with a few other misc items.
 The art is mainly png files, but I'm considering support for 3D assets.
+Right now there are two NPCs and two backgrounds hastily put together for testing and demo.
+Feel free to delete anything here and replace with your own assets.
 - The **models** folder contains the machine learning models used in the game.
     - **You'll have to download the mediapipe model yourself** with the link in the text file provided.
     - The exercise detection model I've created is included with some helper files to create your own model - info in the helper comments.
-- The **output** folder is used to collect any file outputs, mainly for debugging or final packaging.
+- The **output** folder is used to collect any file outputs, mainly for debugging but also for config.
 - The **source folder** contains all the python code and modules.
 - The plan png file is a **REALLY** rough sketch of how everything was set up and planned.
 - The requirements text file contains all the packages needed to run this code - I recommend using a python version manager and setting up an environment for this.